Coastline of Andhra Pradesh

 The coastline of Andhra Pradesh is located on the southeastern coast of the Indian Peninsula in the Bay of Bengal and is part of the Northern Circars.
-With a length of 975 km (606 mi), it has the second longest coastline in India after Gujarat (third as per some estimates).
+With a length of 1053 km (640 mi), it has the third longest coastline in India after Gujarat and Tamil Nadu.
 The coastal corridor boasts several ports, harbors, vast stretches of sandy beaches, wildlife and bird sanctuaries, as well as fresh water lakes and estuaries.